Avian & Exotic Pets

 Our team of vets provides dedicated veterinary care for many types of exotic pets, including:

-Parrots, finches, canaries, backyard poultry, and others.
+Parrots, finches, canaries, and others.

 Ferrets, rabbits, pot-bellied pigs, guinea pigs, chinchillas, hamsters, gerbils, sugar gliders, hedgehogs, and others.